Surveys for the state-endangered Lined Snake along the lower James River Valley

 Status of the False Map Turtle in Lake Oahe, South Dakota

 South Dakota Game, Fish and Parks has funded a two-year survey effort to examine whether the state-threatened False Map Turtle (Graptemys pseudogeographica) is still present in Lake Oahe, a large reservoir along the Missouri River, north of Pierre.
 Daming of the Missouri River and the formation of large reservoirs has resulted in habitat degradation and loss, and likely the extirpation of this species form a large part of their historic range.
 Initial results from 2017 suggest this species is extirpated from the main area of Lake Oahe; however, this species may still be present in the large river drainages on the western shore of Lake Oahe (Cheyenne River, Moreau River, Grand River).
 Despite its extirpation along most of Lake Oahe, False Map Turtles remain numerous from free-flowing, more natural segments of the Missouri River, such as the 59-mile Missouri National Recreational River from Yankton to Sioux City.

-HOW TO HELP: We are actively seeking observations of this species from throughout South Dakota, especially the Lake Oahe area.
+HOW TO HELP: I am actively seeking observations of this species from throughout South Dakota, especially the Lake Oahe area.
 If you have photographs of this species, please submit them to www.sdherps.org/submit, use the Contact link below, or send an email to: drew.davis (at) usd.edu.

 Adult male (left) and female (right) False Map Turtles (Graptemys pseudogeographica).